 The hardest part is leaving what is comfortable, meeting the unfamiliar, and getting out of the car to take a picture.
 The capture of a singular moment—as in these photographs—is addictive.
 It keeps a photographer coming back and moving on.

 The two bodies of work here—one of places, the other of people—might well be manifestations of the traveling photographer.
 I chose photographs from the collection that I identified with: views that I might have seen, people that I might have met, but didn’t.
 I wish I had.

 The places reflect the physical experience of traversing the road: the anonymous towns, the snaking roads, the distant trains, the incessant sky, the grandeur of the open landscape.
 The people comprise intimate moments and transitory views of lives lived in the worlds that make up who we are in this place, at this time: the enraptured dancer, the jumping cowboy, the painted lady, the fellow traveler, the countless glances.

 Each moment in each photograph has its own tale to tell and represents someone’s world—to know, to remember, and, in this digital exhibition, to make your own.

-For more information on Victoria Sambunaris: Taxonomy of a Landscape, view the current exhibition page.
+For more information, view the Victoria Sambunaris: Taxonomy of a Landscape exhibition page.